empirical-soft/command-interpreter/README.md

 ```

-Command Interface was created for adding a way to query state in microservices, like getting the list of outstanding orders in a trading system.
+Command Interpreter was created for adding a way to query state in microservices, like getting the list of outstanding orders in a trading system.

 **This library requires Boost's lexical cast and preprocessor macros.**